vsd550/mAP/README.md

 Instead of using the precision observed at each point, the AP is obtained by interpolating the precision at each level ![](http://latex.codecogs.com/gif.latex?r) taking the **maximum precision whose recall value is greater than ![](http://latex.codecogs.com/gif.latex?r)**.

+Note that only the predictions(the red boxes below) are marked as TP or FP.
 #### An ilustrated example

 An example helps us understand better the concept of the interpolated average precision.
 Consider the detections below: